 Write down every single expense.
 To give you an idea:

-Transport such as car including petrol, insurance, registration, maintenance or public transport costs
+Transport such as car including petrol, insurance, registration, maintenance or public transport costs.
+Check out how to live without a car and how to reduce your transport expenses.

-Kids expenses – school, clothing, sports, hobbies, tutoring, extra curricular activities, child care
+Kids expenses – school, clothing, sports, hobbies, tutoring, extracurricular activities, child care.
+Check out how to afford school expenses.

-Health – doctor visits, dentist, medication, treatments such as physiotherapy or preventative treatments
+Health – doctor visits, dentist, medication, treatments such as physiotherapy or preventative treatments.
+Check out how to afford medical expenses when on a low income or Centrelink.

-Entertainment/gifts/celebrations including anything you are invited to, birthdays, Christmas, holidays, date night
+Entertainment/gifts/celebrations including anything you are invited to, birthdays, Christmas, holidays, date night.
+Check out our huge list of Aussie freebies too.

 List every single expense you have, even the annual ones.
 Next, work out how often these expenses occur plus how much they are based on your bank statements and bills, not just what you think you spend, then work out an annual total for them.